maxdesalle/ft_transcendence/README.md

 ----------------------
 ### Mock-authentication
-You can log in as mock user bypassing the OAuth-intra-42 drill via
+You can log in as a mock user bypassing the OAuth-intra-42 drill via
 ```
 POST localhost:3000/mock-auth/login
 request body:
 {
-    username: filip_the_king
+    "username": "filip_the_king"
 }
 ```
 This will create a new user if necessary.